yuicer/blog/docs/_post/daily-tip2.md

 img: /img/20191209.png
 ---

+## git reset --soft

+this comand `git reset --soft HEAD~1` can widthdraw the commit operation

+## d.ts.map

+if npm package provides the d.ts.map file. then you will jump to (.ts) file rather then (.d.ts) file when click the export constant. and this need you can not ignore ts files in .npmigonre.

 ## webpack compile ts project to version using in node or browser

 1. excepting setting `output.libraryTarget: 'umd',`, you need also set `output.globalObject: this` [globalObject](https://webpack.js.org/configuration/output/#outputglobalobject) wtf?